andrew/ultimate-awesome/README.md

 - [toolbox](https://github.com/nicolas-heinig/toolbox) - My toolbox 🧰 A list of tools I use on the job.
 - [awesome-libraries](https://github.com/nikitowsky/awesome-libraries) - My set of libraries I like to use (if I forget names, I could find them here).
 - [awesome-inspiration](https://github.com/ninjasort/awesome-inspiration) - Inspirational links for digital nomads.
-- [czech-bitcoin-awesome-services](https://github.com/nktrjsk/czech-bitcoin-awesome-services) - Awesome list of Czech services supporting paying with Bitcoin (or other cryptocurrencies).
 - [stars](https://github.com/nnichols/stars) - My Starred GitHub Repositories.
 - [awesome-python-leetcode](https://github.com/nobodyperfecz/awesome-python-leetcode) - Python Solutions for LeetCode Problems.
 - [awesome-ai-ml-cheatsheet](https://github.com/nykabhishek/awesome-ai-ml-cheatsheet) - A curated list of cheat sheets and documentation for the AI and ML community for quick access.